verdverm/chatgpt/README.md

   # pipe content from another program, useful for ! in vim visual mode
   cat convo.txt | chatgpt

+	# set the directory for custom prompts, defaults to "prompts"
+  chatgpt -P custom-prompts -p my-prompt -i

-  # inspect the predifined pretexts, which set ChatGPT's mood
+  # inspect the predifined prompts, which set ChatGPT's mood
   chatgpt -p list
   chatgpt -p view:<name>

-  # use a pretext with any of the previous modes
+  # use a prompts with any of the previous modes
   chatgpt -p optimistic -i
   chatgpt -p cynic -q "Is the world going to be ok?" chatgpt -p teacher convo.txt